 ** Functional Genomics Data Sets Used

 We have generated a wide range of data sets to sample the organisms’ transcriptomes broadly, so as to most comprehensively annotate all the transcribed products and estimate the changes in their expression (Fig 1; see Suppl).
-Briefly, the modENCODE data for worm and fly are derived from multiple time-points in their developmental life cycle, different environmental conditions and from various tissue preparations, whole organisms and isolated tissues, and from cell lines.
+Briefly, the modENCODE data for worm and fly are derived from multiple time-points in the developmental life cycle, different environmental conditions and from whole organisms, various tissue preparations, and cell lines.
 The human ENCODE data sets were produced from cell lines including those derived from primary tissues and embryonic stem cells.
 In addition, for a number of selected analyses, we have made use of the BodyMap 2.0 data, consisting of gene expression from 16 human tissues \cite{bodymap}.
 The entire data set encompasses many RNA types, including poly(A)+, poly(A)- and total RNA; both short (<50 nt) and long RNA (>200 nt); and CAGE data.
-In this study, we focus on whole-cell poly(A)-selected RNA-Seq data for a uniform comparison of the transcriptomes of the three organisms.
+In this study, for the most uniform comparison of the transcriptomes of the three organisms, we focus on whole-cell poly(A)+ RNA-Seq data.
 This “matched-compendium” includes 571 data sets with >20 billion total aligned reads in human, worm, and fly.
-This extremely large collection of data sets provide power to detect many different classes of transcribed elements, including ncRNAs (see Suppl.).
+This extremely large collection of data sets provides power to detect many different classes of transcribed elements, including ncRNAs (see Suppl.).
 Furthermore, we selectively integrate the matched compendium with datasets of other RNA types.

 In addition to the transcriptome data, incorporating histone modification data and transcription-factor binding data allows for a more comprehensive interpretation of transcription.
-A large number of such data sets have been generated for human, worm, and fly under similar conditions as those used for transcriptome profiling \cite{mod2,mod3} and we integrate these in our analyses.
-For embryonic tissue, matched factor-binding and chromatin data sets are available, so these were a particular focus for integration.
-The human data are derived from H1-hESC, an embryonic stem cell line, and the data for worm and fly are derived from whole embryos and their tissues.
+A large number of such data sets have been generated for human, worm, and fly under matched conditions to those used for transcriptome profiling \cite{mod2,mod3} and we integrate these in our analyses.
+For embryonic tissue, in particular, many matched factor-binding and chromatin data sets are available, so these were a focus for integration.
+(For worm and fly, the embryo data are derived from whole embryos and their tissues, and for human, from H1-hESC, a stem cell line.)

 ** Annotation Sets Used

-Over roughly the last half decade the ENCODE and modENCODE projects have supported annotation efforts in the human, worm, and fly genomes.
-These annotation efforts have drawn on a variety of evidence sources, primarily mRNAs and ESTs supplemented by RNA-Seq data in human, the converse in worm and fly, to annotate the protein coding and non-coding regions of the genome.
-This multi-year process required the synthesis of computational pipelines with a substantial amount of manual annotation.
-For this comparison, we used GENCODE v10, the output of a subproject of ENCODE, for human.
+For the last half decade the ENCODE and modENCODE projects have supported annotation efforts in the human, worm, and fly genomes.
+To annotate protein coding and non-coding regions, these efforts draw upon a variety of evidence sources (e.g. RNA-seq data and ESTs) and synthesize the results of computational pipelines with a substantial amount of manual curation.
+For the comparison here, we used GENCODE v10, the output of a subproject of ENCODE, for human.
 For worm and fly we developed annotation sets that are based on the full RNA-Seq data sets produced by the modENCODE consortium as well as other available data.
 These annotations were related to WormBase WS220 and FlyBase 5.45 but extend beyond them.